-Early Childhood Education Internship: Classroom Management Variable to 2 Involvement in the management of learning situations during early childhood student teachsituations during early childhood student teaching.
+Early Childhood Education Internship: Classroom Management Variable to 2

+Involvement in the management of learning situations during early childhood student teaching.
 Students will teach in a K-3 setting for nine weeks and in a pre-school setting for three weeks.